-IP solutions were top-of-mind at IBC 2015.
+IP solutions were top-of-mind at IBC and NAB.
 The question remains, are they real.

 After attending some 75, or so, trade shows, I imagine myself as a decent judge when it comes to a show’s success in advancing any particular technological theme.
 Some show-announced technological improvements live on for many years, like automation for example.